Bare et liv – historien om Fridtjof Nansen

-Just a life – the story of Fridtjof Nansen (Bare et liv – Historien om Fridtjof Nansen) is a 1968 Norwegian/Soviet drama film directed by Sergei Mikaelyan, starring Knut Wigert and Veslemøy Haslund.
+Only One Life: the Story of Fridtjof Nansen (Bare et liv – Historien om Fridtjof Nansen) is a 1968 Norwegian/Soviet biographical drama film directed by Sergei Mikaelyan, starring Knut Wigert and Veslemøy Haslund.
 The film depicts three important episodes in the life of Fridtjof Nansen (Wigert): his North Pole expedition, his diplomatic work with the League of Nations and his humanitarian work during the 1930s famine in Ukraine.